spookyboo/OM3Plugins/OM3MediaWidgetImagePlugin/README.md

 # OM3MediaWidgetImagePlugin
-The OM3MediaWidgetImagePlugin is an OM3 plugin to create MediaWidgets to display images (for example in the Workbench).
+The OM3MediaWidgetImagePlugin is an OM3 plugin to create a MediaWidget, which displays an image (for example in the Workbench).
 Based on the extension of an asset, the OM3 application determines which plugin is used to create the MediaWidget.
-This plugin also is used as a fallback, in case no specialized plugin is available.
+This plugin is also used as a fallback, in case no specialized plugin is available.
 Therefore it is considered a mandatory OM3 plugin.

 **Installation:**
 - Compile the project using Qt Creator (or Visual Studio).
 Notice that Linux is not supported out of the box.